bwalex/asccalc/README.md

 Keywords (i.e. reserved words)
 ---------
-if, then, else, fi, while, do, done, function, endfunction, ls, lsfn, quit, help, mode, and, or, xor
+if, then, else, fi, while, do, done, function, endfunction, ls, lsfn, quit, exit, help, mode, and, or, xor